Table of Contents[Hide][Show]

 Technology can be one of your biggest allies as you attempt to regain a healthy work-life balance.

 Video conferences and e-signing can mean no more driving to meet clients, saving you hours each week.
 Schedule social media uploads ahead of time, so you won’t have to be connected on days off.
 Use online project management boards to keep teams informed and productive.

 There are plenty of tools out there that can help make your job smoother and easier; don’t hesitate to use them!

 - One of our top recommendations for managing your professional and personal life is Cozi.
 This easy-to-use app will handle almost everything: calendar, to-do list, shopping lists, and more.
 Even better, you can share Cozi with your family, so everyone is kept informed and up-to-date.

 - With near-constant WiFi access and a digital tool in your pocket, it’s not always easy to disconnect.
 The Space app monitors which apps you use and for how long.
 It might be an eye-opener for you to see how often you check work emails during your downtime!
 If you need a little help keeping your work at bay, Space can even place time restrictions on certain apps.

 6. Take Breaks

 It almost sounds counter-intuitive, doesn’t it?
 But here’s the reality: Taking a break can actually make you more productive and thus give you more free time.
 Increasing your productivity will help you knock items off your “to-do’ list more quickly.
-This can open up more free time in your schedule and help you restore your work-life balance.
-You’ll get more done plus have more downtime: a work-life balance win-win!
+This can open up more flextime in your schedule and help you restore your work-life balance.
+You’ll get more done during the work day plus have more downtime: a work-life balance win-win!

 So how long do you work?
 And how often do you take breaks?
 Luckily for workers everywhere, scientists have figured out the optimal work/break ratio.
 According to research, the ideal rhythm is to work for 52 minutes followed by a 17-minute break.